AGNC Investment Corp. (AGNC) Shares Up Despite Recent Market Volatility

 AGNC Investment Corp.
-(NASDAQ: AGNC)’s stock price has increased by 1.52 compared to its previous closing price of 10.55.
-However, the company has seen a fall of -3.51% in its stock price over the last five trading days.
+(NASDAQ: AGNC)’s stock price has increased by 2.08 compared to its previous closing price of 10.59. but the company has seen a 2.08% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in AGNC Investment Corp.
 (NASDAQ: AGNC) Right Now?